• Contact us

 3. Refunds of sickness benefits etc. giving a reduction in the contribution basis

-Use the same contribution rate that you use to calculate employer's national insurance contributions.
+Use the same rate as when calculating employer’s national insurance contributions.

 Tax-free amount and de minimis aid